-- · A set of API calls available at PlanetLab Central - · An API authentication mechanism used exclusively by the BootManager, for the above API calls - · A package to be run in the boot cd environment on nodes containing core logic - A user interface allowing authorized users to add and manage nodes and create node/BootManager configuration files
+- A set of API calls available at PlanetLab Central - A package to be run in the boot cd environment on nodes - An appropriate user interface allowing administrators to add nodes and create node configuration files

 The previous implementation of the software responsible for installing and booting nodes consisted of a set of boot scripts that the boot cd would download and run, depending on the node's current boot state.
 Only the necessary script for the current state would be downloaded, and the logic behind which script the node was sent to the node existed on the boot server in the form of PHP scripts.
-However, the intention with the new BootManager system is to send the same script back for all nodes (consisting of the core BootManager code), in all boot states, each time the node starts.
+However, the intention with the new Boot Manager system is to send the same boot manager back for all nodes, in all boot states, each time the node starts.
 Then, the boot manager will run and detiremine which operations to perform on the node, based on the current boot state.
 All state based logic for the node boot, install, debug, and reconfigure operations are contained in one place; there is no longer any boot state specific logic at PLC.